Procedure Guide ·Ultrasound ·2026

 Waiting Period Details

 Standard illness waiting period of 14 days.
-If the condition being investigated existed before enrollment, the ultrasound is excluded as part of a pre-existing condition workup.
-Pregnancy ultrasound is typically excluded under breeding exclusions.
+Pre-existing conditions before enrollment are excluded.
+Pregnancy ultrasound is excluded under breeding exclusions.

 Red flag · Deductible